petrzakopal/petrzakopal/README.md

 My research activities focus on using FPGA, DSPs, CPUs for controlling, analysing, modelling and commisioning electric machines.
 I am into Neural Networks, AI and other stuff.

-More information about be will be added.
+More information about me will be added later.